nixworks/public/news/2004/03/20/index.md

 ##### 2003 invasion of Iraq
 ### [ On the first anniversary of the 2003 invasion of Iraq, millions join protests in cities across the world to demonstrate against the war and the continued occupation.
 In London two Greenpeace protesters evade newly tightened security and scale the Houses of Parliament's Clock Tower to unfurl a banner calling for the truth to be told by the UK government. ](/news/2004/03/20/on-the-first-anniversary-of-the-2003-invasion-of-iraq-millions-join-protests-in-cities-across-the-world-to-demonstrate-against-the-war-and.md)
-_Context: Greenpeace India's, U.S. presence in Iraq, Big Ben, London, British government, security, 2003 invasion of Iraq_
+_Context: U.S. presence in Iraq, Big Ben, 2003 invasion of Iraq, Greenpeace India's, British government, security, London_

 ##### BBC
 ### [ The BBC announces that actor Christopher Eccleston is to play Doctor Who when the show makes its eagerly awaited return to television in 2005. ](/news/2004/03/20/the-bbc-announces-that-actor-christopher-eccleston-is-to-play-doctor-who-when-the-show-makes-its-eagerly-awaited-return-to-television-in-20.md)